Article top media content

 By making changes within a matchday, you have the chance to score more points for that matchday.
-See 'Picking a captain' and 'Substitutions' for more information.
+See 'Picking a captain' and 'Subs' for more information.

 Picking a team name

 When you create your team, you’ll have to pick a team name.
-You can edit your team's name at any point until the first match involving one of your players kicks off.
+You can edit your team's name at any point until the next matchday.

 To get started, you’ll need to pick a squad of 15 players: